kirill-grouchnikov/aurora/docs/component/CommandPanel.md

 This creates a command panel that:
 - Shows group labels
-- Has at most five columns of buttons
+- Has exactly five columns of buttons
 - Each button in `Medium` presentation state
 - With icons in active and enabled states using the color of the text